 The July 15 extension day for filing 2019 taxes has passed.
 If you applied for an extension to October 15, 2020, you must file your taxes by that date.
 If you must make quarterly estimated tax payments for 2020 taxes the remaining due dates of September 15, 2020, and January 15, 2021, are still in place.

 The calculation of the cost of goods sold is focused on the value of your business's inventory.
 If you are selling a physical product, inventory is what you sell.
 Your business inventory might be items you have purchased from a wholesaler or that you have made yourself and are reselling.
 You might also keep an inventory of parts or materials for products that you make.
 Inventory is an important business asset, with a specific value.

 The process of calculating the cost of goods sold starts with inventory at the beginning of the year and ends with inventory at the end of the year.
-Many businesses have a process of "taking inventory" at these times to determine the value of their inventory.
+Many businesses have a process of taking inventory at these times to figure the value of their inventory.

 This "how-to" takes you through the calculation of the cost of goods sold, so you can see how it is done and the information you will need to give to your tax professional.

 You most likely will need a tax professional to calculate COGS for your business income tax return.
 But you should know the information needed for this calculation, so you can collect all the information to include in this report.